FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 ```ruby
 sudo apt-get update
 ```
-If you don't need to install this gcc version, skip a below line :)
+If you don't need to install this gcc version, skip the below line :)
 ```ruby
 sudo apt-get install gcc-8 g++-8
 ```